apache/jackrabbit-oak/oak-run/README.md

     --dump           - Path where to dump the files (Optional).
 Otherwise, files will be dumped in the user tmp directory.
     --s3ds           - Path to the S3DataStore configuration file
-    --fds            - Path to the FileDataStore configuration file ('path' property is mandatory) --track          - Path of the local reposity home folder (Optional).
-This will place a copy of the downloaded blob ids to be tracked.
+    --fds            - Path to the FileDataStore configuration file ('path' property is mandatory) --repoHome       - Path of the local reposity home folder.
+Mandatory for --consistency & --track options --track          - Whether to force override the tracked ids (Valid only for --id & --consistency options)
 Note:
 For using S3DataStore the following additional jars have to be downloaded
     - [commons-logging-1.1.3.jar](http://central.maven.org/maven2/commons-logging/commons-logging/1.1.3/commons-logging-1.1.3.jar)